decretist/ICMCL17/proceedings/ICMCL17.md

 preparation for a comparable data set for the canons.

-The work I have discussed in this paper is based on a highly customized version of a 20th century e-text of a 19th century print edition of the *Decretum*.
+The work I have discussed in this paper is based on a highly customized version of a twentieth century e-text of a nineteenth century print edition of the *Decretum*.
 The MGH e-text of the Friedberg edition that was created for the *Wortkonkordanz zum Decretum Gratiani* edited by Reuter and Silagi is the indispensable free resource